andrewsardone/UITextView-UIControl/README.md

 ## TODO

 Lots.
 Mostly forwarding NSNotifications events to the stored target-actions.
 I'll get to that once my MacBook finishes charging and I'm back to where I can code.

+Once this hits a version 0.1, I'll submit it as a CocoaPod.